nikitakumari2/Walmart-Sales-Analysis/README.md

 # Purpose Of The Project

-The primary objective of this project is to gain insights from Walmart's sales data, aiming to understand the various factors influencing sales across its different branches.
+The goal of this project is to extract actionable insights from Walmart’s sales data, uncovering trends and factors that impact sales performance in various branches.

 # About Data
-The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
-The data contains 17 columns and 1000 rows:
+The dataset was sourced from the Kaggle Walmart Sales Forecasting Competition.
+It includes sales transactions from three Walmart branches located in Mandalay, Yangon, and Naypyitaw.
+The dataset comprises 1,000 rows and 17 columns, capturing key sales metrics and transaction details.

 # Analysis List